harness/developer-hub/docs/continuous-delivery/get-started/create-first-pipeline.md

 sidebar_position: 2
 ---

 This is a step-by-step tour of using Harness CD pipelines to deploy an application.
-We show you how to use our YAML, API, and console methods for building pipelines.
+We show you how to use our YAML, API, Terraform Provider, and console (Pipeline Studio) methods for building pipelines.

 <details>
 <summary>Want to try out Harness CD locally?</summary>